HPDCS/IBS-Support-ULMT/README.md

 This Linux kernel module is intended to provide the capability to perform *Control-Flow-Variation* of threads managed by the Linux operating system upon the occurrence of *Instruction-Based-Sampling* interrupts.
 This is achieved by giving control to a callback-function appositely registered by the threads that are carrying on the execution of ULMT-based application's tasks.

+This is the case of *pthreads* (POSIX Threads) which can register theirself to the device provided by this module in order to receive periodic---user-defined time interval---interrupt from IBS hardware support.

 To compile and install the module use the following commands:
 1. **make**
 2. **sudo insmod ibs_core.ko**